feraguilari/feraguilari.github.io/essays/regression_rfe.md

   - Multiple regression
   - Pricing model
 ---

-<blockquote class="embedly-card" data-card-controls="0"><h4><a href="https://medium.com/@feraguilari/multiple-regression-and-recursive-feature-elimination-rfe-34af0c6ae51b">Multiple Regression and Recursive Feature Elimination (RFE)</a></h4><p> The most difficult of most projects is arriving at a model with significant and efficient predictability.
-If you are using an OSEMiN model, the modeling stage is the culmination of hard work and long hours obtaining, scrubbing and exploring the data.</p></blockquote>
+The most difficult part of most projects is arriving at a model with a significant and efficient predictability.
+If you are using an OSEMiN model, the modeling stage is the culmination of hard work and long hours obtaining, scrubbing and exploring the data.
-<script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>